jasmineesteban/BSIT-Curriculum/README.md

 # BSIT-Curriculum

-Click the link to view the website: https://jasmineesteban.github.io/BSIT-Curriculum/
+Click the link to visit the website: https://jasmineesteban.github.io/BSIT-Curriculum/